 Enrich your classroom curriculum with a unique learning experience!
 Lessons use the outdoors as a classroom and include a focused walk during which nature concepts are discussed and illustrated through hands-on activities.
-Each program satisfies a variety of New Jersey Core Curriculum Content Standards.
+Each program satisfies a variety of New Jersey Student Learning Standards.

 To register call the Flat Rock Brook office at (201) 567-1265

 Nature Programs for Schools

 Pre-K to Grade 1

 1hour The perfect introductory nature experience!
 During a guided walk, children will find out how safe and have fun in the outdoors while being exposed to the wonders of nature!

 1-1.5 hours Children explore the textures, sights, sounds and smells of the pond, forest, and meadow through this sensory-oriented lesson.

 1.5 hours This program will introduce concepts of weather and ways to interpret signs of weather such as clouds, wind, and rain.
 Students will also discover how weather affects plants, animals and land.

 1.5-2 hours Discover the forest habitat and its organisms, from the forest floor to the tree canopy, with an emphasis on the forest’s main component: trees.

 1.5-2 hours Find out what all plants, animals and people need to survive and explore the differences between the forest, meadow and pond habitats.
 Older students will complete a mini-study of each habitat.